 Students will still be able to access the course, however, through the course URL, and via its instructor’s profile link.

 How to Return Flagged Courses Back Into the Marketplace?

-If you have a free course that has fallen below the Recent Review quality standard, here are some techniques you can use to improve it:
+If you have a free course that has fallen below the Average Rating quality standard, here are some techniques you can use to improve it:

 Mine the Data in Your Reviews